molochdao/rbg-payments/.github/ISSUE_TEMPLATE/rbg-timesheet.md

 ---
 name: RBG TimeSheet
 about: Use this for hourly work + expenses (if any)
-title: NAME - Payment Request - Detail
+title: NAME - Hours or Expense + Period - Nonce
 labels: payments
 assignees: ''